sjmikler/progress-table/README.md

 > By default `interactive=2`.
 You can change the default `interactive` with an argument when creating the table object
 > or by setting `PTABLE_INTERACTIVE` environment variable, e.g. `PTABLE_INTERACTIVE=1`.

+### Other problems

+If you encounter different messy outputs or other unexpected behavior: please create an issue!

 ## Installation

 Install Progress Table easily with pip: